 iii Employment restrictions

 Subject to specific derogations, for specific occupational categories in the business sector, the labour administration ensures compliance with the rule that all employers are prohibited from having foreign nationals form more than 15 per cent of their workforce.
-However, if there is an exemption provided by bilateral treaties with other countries, investors from such countries may not face such restrictions.
+However, if there is an exemption provided by bilateral treaties with other countries, investors from these countries may not face such restrictions.

 In case of employment of foreign persons, the National Committee decides on the issue and renewal of work cards for such employees.
 This card-issuing operation is taxable.